Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

 When $\gamma$ is near 1, agents correctly learn the consequences of the strategies they play frequently.
 But for a fixed patience level they may choose to rarely or never experiment, and so can maintain incorrect beliefs about the consequences of strategies that they do not play.
 The next result formally states this, which parallels \citet{fudenberg_steady_1993}'s result that $\delta$-stable strategy profiles are self-confirming equilibria. \begin{prop} Suppose strategy profile $\pi^{*}$ is $\delta$-stable under a regular prior.
 Then for every type $\theta$ and signal $s$ with $\pi_{1}^{*}(s|\theta)>0$, $s$ is a best response to some $\pi_{2}\in\Pi_{2}$ for type $\theta$, and furthermore $\pi_{2}(\cdot|s)=\pi_{2}^{*}(\cdot|s)$.
 Also, for any signal $s$ such that $\pi_{1}^{*}(s|\theta)>0$ for at least one type $\theta$, $\pi_{2}^{*}(\cdot|s)$ is supported on pure best responses to the Bayesian belief generated by $\pi_{1}^{*}$ after $s$. \end{prop} We prove this result in the Online Appendix.
 The idea of the proof is the following: If signal $s$ has positive probability in the limit, then it is played many times by the senders, so the receivers eventually learn the correct posterior distribution for $\theta$ given $s.$ As the receivers have no incentive to experiment, their actions after $s$ will be a best response to this correct posterior belief.
 For the senders, suppose $\pi_{1}^{*}(s|\theta)>0,\text{ }$ but $s$ is not a best response for type $\theta$ to any $\pi_{2}\in\Pi_{2}$ that matches $\pi_{2}^{*}(\cdot|s)$.
-Then there exists $\xi>0$ such that $s$ is not a $\xi$ best response to any strategy that differs by no more than $\xi$ from $\pi_{2}^{*}(\cdot|s)$ after $s$.
-Yet, by the law of large numbers and the \citet{diaconis_uniform_1990} result that with non-doctrinaire priors the posteriors converge to the empirical distribution at a rate that depends only on the sample size, if a sender who has played $s$ many times then with high probability her belief about $\pi_{2}^{*}(\cdot|s)$ is $\xi$-close to $\pi_{2}^{*}(\cdot|s)$.
-So when a sender who has played $s$ many times chooses to play it again, she is not doing so to maximize her current period's expected payoff.
-This implies that type $\theta$ has persistent option value for signal $s$, which contradicts the fact that this option value must converge to 0 with the sample size. \begin{rem} This proposition says that each sender type is playing a best response to a belief about the receiver's play that is correct on the equilibrium path, and that the receivers are playing an aggregate best response to the aggregate play of the senders.
-Thus the $\delta$-stable outcomes are a version of self-confirming equilibrium where different types of sender are allowed to have different beliefs.\footnote{\citet*{dekel_learning_2004} define type-heterogeneous self-confirming equilibrium in static Bayesian games.
-To extend their definition to signalling games, we can define the ``signal functions'' $y_{i}(a,\theta)$ from that paper to respect the extensive form of the game.
-See also \citet{fudenberg_kamada_2016}. } \end{rem} \begin{example} Consider the following game:
+Yet if a sender has played $s$ many times then with high probability her belief about $\pi_{2}(\cdot|s)$ is close to $\pi_{2}^{*}(\cdot|s)$, so playing $s$ is not myopically optimal.
+This would imply that type $\theta$ has persistent option value for signal $s$, which contradicts the fact that this option value must converge to 0 with the sample size. \begin{rem} This proposition says that each sender type is playing a best response to a belief about the receiver's play that is correct on the equilibrium path, and that the receivers are playing an aggregate best response to the aggregate play of the senders.
+Thus the $\delta$-stable outcomes are a version of self-confirming equilibrium where different types of sender are allowed to have different beliefs.
+Moreover, as the next example shows, this sort of heterogeneity in the senders' beliefs about the aggregate strategy of the receivers can endogenously arise in a $\delta$-stable strategy profile even when all types of new senders start with the same prior over how the receivers play. \footnote{\citet*{dekel_learning_2004} defined type-heterogeneous self-confirming equilibrium in static Bayesian games.
+As they noted, this sort of heterogeneity is natural when the type of each agent is fixed, but not if each agent's type is drawn i.i.d. in each period.
+To extend their definition to signaling games, we can define the ``signal functions'' $y_{i}(a,\theta)$ from that paper to respect the extensive form of the game.
+See also \citet{fudenberg_kamada_2018}. } \end{rem} \begin{example} Consider the following game: